Home Doh Ref

 3. Pattern System (Melded Object Composition)

-The Pattern system provides the most sophisticated implementation of resolution order, handling complex inheritance relationships with conditional rules.
+The Pattern system provides the most multi-layered implementation of resolution order, applying the algorithm across multiple composition domains simultaneously.

 Algorithm Implementation